mahesh-panchal/nextflow-novice/_episodes/02-language.md

     */
     ~~~
     {: .language-groovy}
 - Variables are assigned using `=` and can have any value.
+Variables used
+inside a double quoted string are prefixed with a `$` to denote the
+variable should be interpolated.
     ~~~
     myvar = 1                           // Integer
     myvar = -3.1499392                  // Floating point number
     myvar = false                       // Boolean
     myvar = "Hello world"               // String
     myvar = new java.util.Date()        // Object - Abstract data structure
+    // Variable used inside a string.
+    message = "The file $file cannot be found!"
     ~~~
     {: .language-groovy}
 - Lists (also known as arrays) are defined using the square bracket `[]` notation.